How to become more aware of breathing well

 When we breathe using our diaphragm, we activate the vagus nerve which leads to an increased parasympathetic nervous system response, slowing our heart rate and breathing, and calming us down.

-Shallow breathing patterns are very common during everyday stress and especially so during this time of uncertainty.
-Diaphragmatic breathing is fundamental to our health and wellbeing, and now more than ever we need to breathe well.
+Shallow breathing patterns are very common during everyday and long term stress.
+Diaphragmatic breathing is fundamental to our health and wellbeing, and to optimise our health we need to breathe well.

 Wallden, M. (2017).
 The diaphragm; More than an inspired design.
 Journal of Bodywork and Movement Therapies, 21(2), 342-349. https://doi.org/10.1016/j.jbmt.2017.03.013